-We can also consider the cases covered by Corollary~\ref{corr: nlogn scale} under the exponential time scale.
-Here, the space scaling is a power law function multiple of $\sqrt{n^t \log n}$, but the limit is a power function time change of Brownian motion and the multiple depends on $\alpha$ too.
-We also provide the appropriate time scale to obtain the Brownian motion limit.
-The proof is similar to the earlier cases and is skipped.
-Needless to say, the following Corollary applies to Examples~\ref{ex: zeta alpha zero pos}~-~\ref{ex: log log pos}. \begin{corollary}[Continued from Corollary~\ref{corr: nlogn scale}] Let $\{S_n\}_{n\geq 0}$ be the RVSRRW with centered innovation sequence $\{\xi_n\}_{n\ge 1}$ satisfying $\mathbb{E}\xi_1^2=1$.
-Then for $p=p_c$ and $\{\mu_n\}_{n\geq 1}$ satisfying Assumption \ref{eg 1} with $\alpha+\gamma+1>0$, we have, for Brownian motion $(B(t): t>0)$,
+Next consider Corollary~\ref{corr: nlogn scale} with the exponential time scale and a power function multiple of $\sqrt{n^t \log n}$ as the space scale to get the f.d.d.\ limit as a power function time change of Brownian motion and the multiple depending on $\alpha$ too.
+We also provide the time scale for the Brownian motion limit.
+The proof is similar and is skipped.
+Surely, the following Corollary applies to Examples~\ref{ex: zeta alpha zero pos}~-~\ref{ex: log log pos}. \begin{corollary}[Continued from Corollary~\ref{corr: nlogn scale}] Let $\{S_n\}_{n\geq 0}$ be the SRRW-RVM with zero mean, unit variance innovation sequence $\{\xi_n\}_{n\ge 1}$.
+Then for $p=p_c$ and $\{\mu_n\}$ satisfying Assumption \ref{eg 1} with $\alpha+\gamma+1>0$, we have,

 For the Brownian motion limit, consider the timescale $\tau_n(t) = \l\lfloor \exp \l( t^{\frac{\gamma+1}{\alpha+\gamma+1}} \log n\r) \r\rfloor$ to get

 \end{corollary}